 Even if Trump is not THE ANTICHRIST, according to the

 Bible, he may be one of many antichrists: "Children, it is the last hour, and as

-you have heard that antichrist is coming, so now many antichrists have
+you have heard that the Antichrist is coming, so now many

 come.
 Therefore we know that it is the last hour."
 (1 John 2:18).